You don’t have to spend hours on self-care to regulate your nervous system and avoid burnout.

 Things That Matter:

-My core values include empathy, integrity, equity, and respect.
+I hold myself to these core values: integrity, equity, and respect.

 I’m fueled by authentic connection and long-term relationships with my clients, who I care deeply about.

-I have no interest in being fake.
-I find it exhausting.
-If we can’t be vulnerable and honest about our struggles, how will others know that we need help?
+I find being fake exhausting.
+If we can’t be honest about our struggles, how will anyone know we need help?

 I’m passionate about breaking generational cycles, real self-care, radical compassion, trauma-informed mindfulness, and somatic awareness.